 1. Cloud Accessibility

-Unlike most Sage products, QuickBooks Online allows users to access their financial data from anywhere, on any device—ideal for remote teams or business owners on the go.
+Unlike most Sage products, QuickBooks Online account access allows users to view their financial information from anywhere, on any device—ideal for remote teams or business owners on the go.
+This real-time capability transforms how businesses manage their accounting data.

 2. Lower Costs

-Sage often requires separate modules or third-party add-ons for functions that are natively included in QuickBooks.
-According to Software Advice, Sage 50 can cost $500–$1,500 annually, while QBO Advanced offers more features at a lower cost (~$200/month for up to 25 users).
+Sage often requires separate modules or third-party optional add-ons for functions that are natively included in QuickBooks.
+According to Software Advice, Sage 50 Quantum can cost $500–$1,500 annually, while QBO Advanced offers more features at a lower cost (~$200/month for up to 25 users) without additional cost for core features.

 3. User-Friendly Interface

 QuickBooks is built for business owners—not just accountants.
-It’s intuitive, visual, and designed with usability in mind.
+It’s intuitive, visual, and designed with usability in mind, making journal entries and financial reporting accessible to all users.

 4. Integration Ecosystem

-QuickBooks connects with 750+ third-party apps, including CRMs, time-tracking tools, and eCommerce platforms like Shopify, Stripe, and Gusto.
+QuickBooks connects with 750+ third-party apps, including CRMs, time-tracking tools, and eCommerce platforms like Shopify, Stripe, and Gusto, ensuring a seamless transition of your business processes.

 What Can You Expect from a Sage Migration to QuickBooks?

-The Sage to QuickBooks migration process involves several steps: data preparation, file conversion, data import, and post-migration reconciliation.
-The complexity of the migration depends on the Sage version you’re using and the volume of historical data.
+The QuickBooks data conversion process involves several steps: data preparation, file conversion, data import, and post-migration reconciliation.
+The complexity of the migration depends on the Sage version you’re using and the volume of historical transactions across multiple fiscal years.

 Common Data Points That Can Be Migrated: